Ricard-Garcia/mvst-coding-challenge/README.md

 In order to deploy both client and server workspace this application has used [Heroku](www.heroku.com).

-_Bug disclaimer: Heroku broke react-toggle's component defaultChecked prop on build.
-Working on it._

 ## 🗺 Workflow

 ### Organization 📆